 - 1. Select the Backup tab, and click Create a new backup Job - 2.
+Select File Archiving

-Select File Archiving: If this is the first time you have created a backup job, you will be asked to provide a Backup user identity.
-See the section above, BackupAssist settings, for guidance. - 3.
-Selections: The selections screen is used to select the data and applications that you would like to back up.
+If this is the first time you have created a backup job, you will be asked to provide a Backup user identity if one has not been defined.
+See the section above, BackupAssist settings, for guidance.

+3. Selections: The selections screen is used to select the data and applications that you would like to back up.
 Any VSS applications detected will be displayed here as application directory containers.